September 20, 2019

 Gamification applies game mechanics to other areas of activity to motivate and engage agents to continually improve by adding an element of fun to the work they do.
 This leads to greater support agent satisfaction.
 When your support team is happier, so are your customers.
 Gamification can be leveraged during hiring and onboarding, as well as for perpetual performance monitoring, training, and coaching.
 It fosters positive and friendly competition among individual agents as well as teams.
 With the use of leaderboards, points, badges, contests, avatars and virtual currency, support agents can level up to achieve greater recognition and reward for goal attainment.
 It also promotes collaboration and social sharing.

-Gamification is not just about having fun.
+Gamification in customer service is not just about having fun.
 You can gamify the Top 7 support team KPIs to engage agents, make them more satisfied with their job and motivate them to provide an ever-better customer experience.

 What have you used successfully in your business to motivate call center service agents to continually improve the customer experience?